 How the UK Immigration Salary List Affects Employers and Sponsor Licence Holders

 The introduction of the UK Immigration Salary List (ISL) doesn’t just influence applicants—it reshapes how employers manage recruitment, sponsorship, and compliance.
-Whether you’re a multinational firm or a care provider with a sponsor licence, your obligations and risks have evolved.
+Whether you’re a multinational firm, a care provider with a sponsor licence, or a sole trader sponsoring skilled workers, your obligations and risks have evolved.
+Sole traders sponsoring skilled workers must comply with sector-specific requirements and eligibility criteria to ensure lawful sponsorship.

 1. Sponsor Licence Implications